Veynitha/demo-repo/README.md

 # demo-repo
-Demonstration of how github works
+Demonstration of how github works!